Serge-Vargo/phased_array_antennas/README.md

   <source src="pics/Steering Beam Polar.mp4" type="video/mp4">
 </figure>

-The ability to electronically steer an array is quite desirible as it eliminates the need to mechanically steer an antenna to change its beam's direction.
+The ability to electronically steer an array is quite desirable as it eliminates the need to mechanically steer an antenna to change its beam's direction.
 In addition, electronic steering allows beam scanning at very fast rates.
 ### Shaping

 Steering can be achieved with phase-shifters, but the shape remained practically the same.
 Here we show how controlling the amplitude weights of the antenna elements can result in changes in the shape of the radiation pattern.